23 High Petergate

-23 High Petergate is a grade I listed building in the city centre of York, in England.
+23 High Petergate is a Grade I listed building in the city centre of York, England.

 The house lies on High Petergate, one of the main streets in York.
 It was built in about 1779 at the end of a terrace, with a three-storey, four bay front of red brick, and side and back walls of orange brick.
 Its external appearance is largely original, including the doorway, windows, and ground floor shutters.
 The top of a drainpipe is inscribed "1780", while a similar one to the rear is marked "1779".
 To the side of the front door is a torch extinguisher, made of iron.
 The garden wall is also original.